Visit by Pope Francis to the Philippines: Alleged abuse of street children

 Philippine police authorities were reported to have rounded up street children, some as young as five years old, around Metro Manila and sent them to detention centers alongside adults.
 Detained children were reported to be treated poorly, suffering from physical and sexual abuse, starvation, denied an education and denied basic human dignity.
 Children who attempted to escape were reportedly chained to pillars if caught.
 Officials through Pasay social welfare department chief, Rosalinda Orobia, in response to an inquiry by Manila Standard, asserted that they were rounding up street children to protect the pope from street children gangs.
 Orabia also said that such actions were done to prevent the gangs from taking advantage of the pope.
 Manila Standard criticized Orobia's statement claiming that the authorities were more concerned with making the city presentable to the pope on his visit.

 On January 16, Department of Social Welfare and Development (DSWD) secretary Dinky Soliman denied the reports and asserted that the government does not tolerate the practices reported.
 Soliman also said that the photos published by the report were photos taken in the past.
 Soliman said that "Corrective measures have been undertaken since the time that the reports came out."
 She pointed at a photo of a child named Federico who was shown to be malnourished.
 The photo was in fact taken in 2014, nearly 7 months after the child's admission to the Reception and Action Center, and had previously appeared in other international news articles focusing on conditions in the center.
 "Federico has already gained weight and is being cared for by an NGO with DSWD.
 We have found his mother and we are currently doing case work management with the mother," Soliman said.

-Secretary Soliman ordered that allegations of children rights abuse in children's centers in Paranaque and Pasay be investigated.
-Regarding The Manila Reception Action Center which was a subject of the report by numerous international news outlets throughout late 2014, and again in relation to the pope's visit, Soliman said that the DSWD was facilitating the closure of the facility.
+Secretary Soliman ordered that allegations of children rights abuse in children's centers in Parañaque and Pasay be investigated.
+Regarding the Manila Reception Action Center, which was a subject of the report by numerous international news outlets throughout late 2014, and again in relation to the pope's visit, Soliman said that the DSWD was facilitating the closure of the facility.
 She stated that its child residents were being transferred to NGOs licensed by the DSWD and to government facilities.